SHsuperCM/CITResewn/docs/usage/mod_authors.md

 ## API

-CIT Resewn also provides an API that allows adding custom CIT types and predicates.
+CIT Resewn also provides an API that allows adding custom CIT types and conditions.

 ### CIT Types: